 A nuclear stress test may be given if a physician suspects coronary artery disease or another heart problem, or if an exercise stress test alone wasn't enough to pinpoint the cause of symptoms like chest pain or shortness of breath.
 It may also be recommended in order to guide the treatment for someone already diagnosed with a heart condition.

-At the Cooper Heart Institute, we combine the expertise and experience of our physicians with advanced equipment and software to offer a full range of cardiac studies, including nuclear stress test.
+At Cardiac Partners, we combine the expertise and experience of our physicians with advanced equipment and software to offer a full range of cardiac studies, including nuclear stress test.

 What to expect